Skip to main content

 • Residents having a permanent disability which confines them to a wheelchair, or requires the use of crutches, a walker or other means of support or assistance for body mobility may qualify for a Motor Vehicle Permit.
 Use of a vehicle on Department-managed lands by a motor vehicle permittee is authorized only on roads or trails specifically designated as open for such activity.
 Off-road travel by a motor vehicle permittee is prohibited.

-• Residents who are unable to walk due to a single or double leg amputation, paralysis of lower extremity(ies) and/or disease or injury and are confined to the use of a wheelchair as their primary source of mobility may qualify for a Non-Ambulatory Permit.
+• Residents who are unable to walk due to a single or double leg amputation, paralysis of lower extremity(ies) and/or disease or injury and must use a wheelchair as their primary source of mobility may qualify for a Non-Ambulatory Permit.
 Off-road use of a vehicle on Department managed lands by a non-ambulatory permittee is authorized only on lands specifically designated as open for such activity.
-Maps of areas open to off-road use may be obtained from Department headquarters in Oklahoma City.
+Maps of areas open to offroad use may be obtained from Department headquarters in Oklahoma City.

 5-Day Rattlesnake Permit

-Any person hunting, pursuing, trapping, harassing, catching, killing, taking, or attempting to take in any manner any species of rattlesnake during an organized rattlesnake hunting event or festival must have a rattlesnake permit, unless exempt.
-Persons with a valid hunting or combination hunting/fishing license are exempt from the rattlesnake permit.
-Permits are available online at wildlifedepartment.com, or at any hunting or fishing license dealer.
+Any person 18 years of age or older hunting, pursuing, trapping, harassing, catching, killing, taking, or attempting to take in any manner any species of rattlesnake during an organized rattlesnake hunting event or festival must have a rattlesnake permit, unless exempt.
+Persons with a valid hunting or combination license are exempt from the rattlesnake permit.

 Nonresident Lifetime Licenses

-Nonresidents who hold a nonresident lifetime hunting or combination license are exempt from the purchase of a hunting license when hunting small game, except turkey.
-The owner of a nonresident lifetime license must purchase a nonresident annual hunting license in addition to a turkey license to hunt turkey.
-To hunt antelope, bear, deer or elk, nonresident lifetime license holders must purchase a nonresident antelope, bear, deer or elk license.
+To hunt antelope, bear, deer, elk, or turkey, nonresident lifetime license holders must purchase a nonresident antelope, bear, deer, elk, or turkey license.
 Nonresident lifetime license holders need the following for certain types of migratory bird hunting: a HIP permit to hunt migratory game birds, a sandhill crane permit to hunt sandhill cranes, a federal duck stamp and an Oklahoma waterfowl license to hunt waterfowl.

 Commercial Hunt Areas

-For information on operator license requirements, permits, eligibility and live transport of cervidae call (405) 521-3719.
-All commercial hunt area hunters must be in possession of a valid resident or nonresident hunting license (see Special Licenses & Permits for hunting license definition).
-A $5 10-day small game commercial hunt area license is available to hunters not pursuing big game, exotics, and/or upland game.
-Effective November 1, 2023, a $15 5-day hunting license for nonresidents hunting winged upland game, excluding turkey, will be available.
+For information on operator license requirements, permits, eligibility, and live transport of cervidae call (405) 521-3719.
+All commercial hunt area hunters must be in possession of a valid resident or nonresident hunting license.
 Any animal leaving a commercial hunt area must be tagged and listed on a receipt (tag and receipt is only provided by the commercial hunt area operator).
+For a list of available commercial hunt area hunting licenses, visit wildlifedepartment.com